kubotal/kad-doc/kad/docs/getting-started/20-the-deployment-process.md

 One consequence of this is that, for a given object type, the name must be globally unique (or the name/version pair if the object is of a versioned type).

-Now, here is the detailed process triggered in this example:
+Now, here is the detailed process triggered in previous example of deployment:

 - The file `.../deployments/_podinfo1.yaml` was renamed to `.../deployments/podinfo1.yaml`.
 - This modification was committed and pushed to the GitHub repository.